 This course meets UC/CSU and District graduation requirements.
 This course will give students an analytical perspective of government and politics in the United States.
 This course includes both the study of general concepts used to interpret U.S. politics and the analysis of specific examples.
 It also requires familiarity with the various institutions, groups, beliefs, and ideas that constitute U.S. politics.
 Students will study a variety of theoretical perspectives and explanations for various behaviors and outcomes.
 Key principles of Economics will also be incorporated into the course.
-The AP exam will be offered in May.
+All Students are expected to take the AP/IB test.
+If students choose not to test, an alternate assessment will be assigned by the teacher.